townmath/cisp400-reader/_sources/class-III-design/inheritance.rst

 The C++ solution to this problem is to inherit *virtual base* classes.
-For each distinct base class that is specified virtual, the most derived object contains only one base class subobject of that type, even if the class appears many times in the inheritance hierarchy (as long as it is inherited virtual every time).
+For each distinct base class that is specified virtual, the most derived object contains only one base class sub-object of that type, even if the class appears many times in the inheritance hierarchy (as long as it is inherited virtual every time).
 For example: